MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/integrate-other-solutions-choose-design.md

 ms.topic: conceptual

 ---
-# Choose a design for integration
+# Choose the right design for your Dynamics 365 apps integration strategy

 Many factors influence the choice of patterns for your integration.
 Integration scenarios can be grouped roughly into three kinds: UI, data, and process integration.
 While there's some degree of gray area and overlap between them, there are also some distinct characteristics and expected behaviors.